RajuRaghuwanshi/InMemorySQLAssignment/README.md

-The objective is to design and implement an in-memory SQL-like database, which should support the following set of operations / functionality:
+(Low Level Design)The objective is to design and implement an in-memory SQL-like database, which should support the following set of operations / functionality:

 1. It should be possible to create or delete tables in a database.
 2. A table definition comprises columns which have types.
 They can also have constraints